Gin, grapefruit, and lavender make a delicious end-of-summer cocktail for a hot day. Think of this as a grown up version of gin and juice!

 I’m not really a big fruit juice fan, but grapefruit juice is on my short list of fruity faves.
 I like it squeezed fresh with no extra sugar, but if you want to offset the lip-puckering grapefruit, you can add a little bit of brown sugar to your gin and juice.

-Fresh basil can be tough to find, and if you’re not growing your own and can’t track any down, here are some alternate herbs you can use to make a similar drink:
+Fresh lavender can be tough to find, and if you’re not growing your own and can’t track any down, here are some alternate herbs you can use to make a a spin on my gin and juice recipe:

 I’ve also had a bunch of folks ask me where they can get Prairie Organic Spirits, and honestly, I’m not sure!
 Greens – the package store near me – sometimes has their regular vodka, but I haven’t looked for the cucumber vodka or their gin, since they sent me two big bottles to test out.
 I was able to find some online retailers that carry them just by googling “Prairie Vodka,” so that might be your best bet.
 You can also ask your local liquor store to stock it!

-But enough about where to shop, let’s make some gin and juice, y’all!
-Grab that gin, grapefruit, and lavender, and let’s get mixing…
+But enough about where to shop!
+Grab that gin, grapefruit, and lavender, and let’s sip on gin and juice…

 Grown-Up Gin and Juice